How Much Does a Financial Advisor Cost?

 Educate yourself on how financial advisors are compensated to discover what makes the most sense for you.
 Here are the most common ways financial advisors and planners charge fees:

-1. Percentage of Account
+1. Percentage of Assets Under Management (AUM)

 Many companies follow this model.
 If you are considering hiring an advisor who is compensated in this way, it is important to understand if they are providing investment management as well as financial planning.
 There will be a higher charge if they are providing both services.